peakphp/framework/src/Config/README.md

 ## Loaders

-Loader are mean to handle how we retrieve the configuration file content.
+Loaders are mean to handle how we retrieve the configuration content.
 Peak\Config comes with 3 loaders that handle most common cases:

  - ```DefaultLoader``` use file_get_contents()
  - ```PhpLoader``` use include(), the file must return an array